Get

 Pancreatitis is one illness you want to take seriously, as mismanaging this disease can quickly become fatal.
 Pancreatitis is the inflammation of the pancreas, the part of your dog’s body that creates hormones such as insulin and digestive enzymes.
 The pancreas is vital for several important bodily functions, including glucose control.

 If your dog has pancreatitis, you will have to change how you feed them.
 You’ll need to switch them onto foods that are easier to digest and more suited to dogs with pancreatitis.
 While this change may be temporary, consider changing your dog to a pancreas-friendly diet full-time because you don’t want to stress the pancreas more, and pancreatitis can be recurrent.
 Veterinarians recommend that dogs with pancreatitis eat a diet that is low-fat and highly digestible.
-You should follow your veterinarian’s instructions on feeding.
+You should follow the veterinarian’s instructions on feeding.
 In principle, egg whites are an excellent protein source, but the yolks need to be removed for dogs with pancreatitis.

 What Should Dogs With Pancreatitis Eat?

 As we’ve mentioned, dogs with pancreatitis will need to be fed a diet that is low in fats and highly digestible.
 Low-fat dog food can promote pancreatic healing and help prevent your dog from having future problems with chronic pancreatitis.
-There are several prescription diets that your vet may recommend.
+There are several prescription diets that a vet may recommend.

 Low-fat dog foods for dogs with pancreatic problems offer all the nutrition your dog needs daily without the excess fat that is implicated in pancreatic flare-ups.
-If your dog has a history of pancreatitis, your vet may recommend that you feed your dog low-fat food to prevent flare-ups.
+If your dog has a history of pancreatitis, a vet may recommend that you feed your dog low-fat food to prevent flare-ups.

 Dogs with pancreatitis can eat eggs so long as the eggs are not cooked with butter, oils, or whole milk.
 Eggs yolks can be challenging for the body to digest when it has pancreatitis as they’re high in fats.
 So, if your dog has pancreatitis, you’ll want to skip the egg yolks and feed them egg whites.
-However, all foods fed should be discussed with your vet first.
+However, all foods fed should be discussed with a vet first.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!